 Fortunately, the government passed the $2 trillion CARES ACT, which includes the Paycheck Protection Program (PPP).
-Acceptance into the (7) Paycheck Protection Program provides businesses with a loan that can go as high as $10 million.
-Understanding the ins and outs of the application process for Paycheck Protection Program SBA loans for marketing agencies may help you determine if this program might assist your marketing agency.
+Subsequently, acceptance into the (7) Paycheck Protection Program provides businesses with a loan that can go as high as $10 million.
+Understanding the ins and outs of the application process for Paycheck Protection Program SBA loans for marketing agencies may help you determine if this program might assist you.
 If it can help cover the cost of your employees who work with search engine optimization, PPC marketing, or social media marketing, it might be worth exploring.

 Loan Amount Terms and the Period Covered